Skip to main content

 REST API - Interview Questions

-1. What is a REST API and how does JSON fit into it?
+1. What is a REST API?

 A REST API is a web service that follows REST architectural principles for communication between client and server.
 JSON is often used as the format for sending and receiving data in REST APIs because of its lightweight and human-readable nature.